Frequently Asked Questions

 - Review reports on financial performance at General Meetings

 - Vote for changes in the Articles and Bylaws as proposed by the Board of Directors

 - Participate in occasional member surveys

-Yes, there are currently 9 Community Investment Co-ops in BC and the sector is growing!
+Yes, there are several other Community Investment Co-ops in BC and the sector is growing!
 Visit www.BCInvestmentCoop.com for a list of current organizations and website links.